kennethihezie/pr-ai-agent-app/readme.md

 - **Rate limits**: GitHub API rate limits can still impact frequent usage
 - **Bedrock dependency**: The LLM integration assumes AWS availability and keys
+- **Parameter configuration**: Though this was designed in the api endpoint but was not implemented in the frontend
 - **Future improvements**:
   - Support for additional code hosting platforms (GitLab, Bitbucket)
   - Enhanced analysis capabilities (security scanning, performance impact)